 Standard announcements do not include a printed name or degree information (blank name cards included).
 These are $8 for a package of five and are available for sale at the Barnes & Noble @ VCU on the Monroe Park and MCV campuses.

-Graduates have the opportunity to celebrate their achievement at multiple ceremonies, including the universitywide ceremony and their school’s or department’s ceremony.
+Graduates have the opportunity to celebrate their achievement at two ceremonies: the universitywide ceremony and their school or departmental ceremony.

-At school or departmental ceremonies, graduates are recognized individually, with their name announced during the ceremony.
+At school or departmental ceremonies, graduates will be recognized individually and typically will walk across the stage.
 Graduates will receive information about these ceremonies from their school or department office.
-For a listing of these ceremonies, please visit Departmental Ceremonies.
+For a listing of these ceremonies, please check back for more information.

-These ceremonies are separate from the universitywide ceremony held on Saturday, May 11 at 10 a.m. at the Greater Richmond Convention Center, 403 N. Third St., Richmond, Va.
-23219.
-At the universitywide ceremony, graduates are recognized collectively by school, with the exception of Ph.D. and Ed.D. candidates, who are recognized individually.
+School and departmental ceremonies are separate from the universitywide ceremony held on Saturday, Dec.
+14 at 10 a.m. at the Stuart C. Siegel Center, 1200 W. Broad St. At the universitywide ceremony, graduates are recognized collectively by school, with the exception of Ph.D. and Ed.D. candidates, who will be recognized individually.

 Diploma frames designed and matted especially for VCU will be available through the bookstores.
 For additional information, please visit or call the Barnes & Noble @ VCU on the Monroe Park Campus at (804) 828-1678, or the Barnes & Noble @ VCU on the MCV Campus at (804) 828-0336.